How To Get Rid Of Pool Algae (Green Pool Water)

 So now that we have a general understanding of what pool algae is and why it forms, we must destroy it!

-METHOD #1: GET RID OF POOL ALGAE BY SUPERCHLORINATION (SHOCK)
+METHOD #1: GET RID OF POOL ALGAE BY SUPERCHLORINATION (SHOCKING)

-There are 3 different stages of algae in which different amounts of shock are needed, there is:
+There are 3 different stages of algae in which different amounts of pool shocking are needed, there is:

 - Light green algae